Los Angeles Breast Enlargement, Breast Implant Surgery

 Breast Augmentation in is an extremely popular surgery in Orange County and Los Angeles, California.
-Dr Charles Kim is a master at performing breast augmentation surgery – commonly referred to “boob job”, “breast enlargement”, “breast aug”, or “implant surgery”.
+Dr Charles Kim is a master at performing breast augmentation surgery in OC – commonly referred to “boob job”, “breast enlargement”, “breast aug”, or “implant surgery”.
 Breast Augmentation involves using a saline or silicone implants or fat transfer to the breast in order to increase the size and volume of the breasts.
 Breast enhancements are often performed to give the patient a more fuller, youthful breast shape and also can be performed to improve symmetry or lift.
 Dr K. Charles Kim specializes in the no-touch technique and endoscopic breast augmentation to give you the best natural results with the minimal scars.

 The periareolar incision is popular among patient who concerned most about scar visibility.
 However, insertion of a silicone implant requires a 5cm incision; therefore, this approach is best for patient with a larger size areola.
 The major disadvantage of this approach is the greater risk of sensibility loss around the nipple and the risk of contamination from the milk ducts which may lead to more scar formation called contracture.